 A depth plate in the microkeratome determines the planned thickness for the flap resection (130 µm for the Moria One Use Plus).
 However, this represents only an estimate of the actual flap thickness; confirmation with on-the-table pachymetry measurements taken immediately before cutting the flap (total corneal thickness) and in the stromal bed after the flap has been lifted (residual stromal bed) is the best way to determine actual flap thickness.

 Once good suction is confirmed, a foot pedal is used to simultaneously switch on the motorized vibrating blade that cuts the corneal flap and the mechanism that advances the microkeratome.
-The microkeratome should not be manipulated during the flap cutting phase, and it is important to remind the patient not to move or attempt to squeeze the eye shut during the cut.
+The microkeratome should not be manipulated during the flap-cutting phase, and it is important to remind the patient not to move or attempt to squeeze the eye shut during the cut.
 The hinge width can be set on this microkeratome by setting a stop on the suction ring.
 The stop setting is based on a nomogram supplied by the manufacturer and is based on the size of the opening of the suction ring and corneal curvature keratometry readings.

 Inspect the flap prior to lifting.
 In general, thin or irregular flaps are left in place with minimal manipulation.
 A spatula is placed between the flap and the stromal bed, and the flap is reflected toward the hinge.
+The refractive laser procedure then is performed as described above.

 The previously placed radial keratotomy marks and the eccentric zone mark are used to ensure that the flap is aligned properly.
 Once the surgeon feels alignment is satisfactory, the flap is allowed to remain undisturbed for several minutes.
 Endothelial pump pressure is the initial force that holds the flap in place.

-The lid speculum and draping is removed carefully from the eye.
+The lid speculum and drapes are removed carefully from the eye.
 The patient is allowed to blink to ensure that the flap remains in place.
 Immediate slit lamp examination is useful in detecting misplacement or wrinkles in the flap.
 The flap can be refloated and repositioned, if necessary.
 In some cases, light stroking of a flap immediately at the slit lamp with a Weck-Cel sponge can resolve small displacements or folds in the flap.

 Postoperative medications (eg, topical antibiotic drops, topical steroid drops) are administered.
 Then, a see-through bubble shield is placed over the eye to prevent inadvertent rubbing of the eye.

 Microkeratome-created flaps depend on corneal curvature measurements, that is, the steeper the cornea, the more cornea that is exposed to the microkeratome during the forward pass, resulting in a larger diameter flap.
 The flatter the cornea curvature, the smaller the flap diameter.
-Very steep corneas (>48-49 D) are prone to button hole flaps, while very flat corneas (< 41-42 D) are prone to free flaps.
+Very steep corneas (>48-49 D) are prone to buttonhole flaps, whereas very flat corneas (< 41-42 D) are prone to free flaps.
 Femtosecond flap creation is not corneal curvature dependent and therefore should be considered for these extremes of corneal curvature (see Complications).

 Enhancement surgery is performed by first positioning the patient at the slit lamp.
-A special shaped spatula is used to gently lift the edge of the flap and to find the corneal plane of the original cut.
+A specially shaped spatula is used to gently lift the edge of the flap and to find the corneal plane of the original cut.
 Then, the patient is positioned under the laser.
 The cornea is marked as usual.
-There is no risk of a free flap, but these marks help in realigning the flap.
+There is no risk for a free flap, but these marks help in realigning the flap.
 A blunt spatula is passed under the flap and swept gently back and forth, almost to the edge of the flap but avoiding breaking through the edge to the surface.
 The flap is grasped firmly with non-tooth forceps and peeled back, creating a clean epithelial edge.
 The laser treatment proceeds as usual, replacing the flap after the procedure is complete.
 Some practitioners prefer to use a contact bandage lens to protect the flap and for patient comfort after surgery since the epithelial edge tends to be more irregular than if the flap were cut with the microkeratome.

 Noting the original depth plate and the hinge location is helpful when primary LASIK is performed; this helps prevent tearing the hinge accidentally.
 Tearing can occur if the surgeon anticipates a nasal hinge, but a superior hinge was used previously.